wololowarrior/performant_http_go/thought.md

 ### APIs

-1. Start the http server with couple of endpoints
+1. The http server has with couple of endpoints
 2. `/api/verve/accept` accepts `id` and `endpoint` as query params. `id` being mandatory.
 3. `/test` this `POST` endpoint is called from the above.